In the Valley of Elah: Screenplay and casting

 Haggis initially approached Clint Eastwood to play the part of Hank Deerfield, which Haggis had written for him.
 Eastwood declined the opportunity because he was involved with other projects.

-Release
+Release and reception

 The film premiered September 1, 2007, at the Venice Film Festival and was later shown at the Toronto International Film Festival.
 It opened in a somewhat limited release in the United States on September 14, 2007, eventually grossing $6.7 million domestically, making it a box office disappointment.
 The film opened in the United Kingdom on January 25, 2008.

-Critical reception

 As of 20 March 2022, review aggregator Rotten Tomatoes reports a 74% approval rating based on 164 reviews, with an average score of 7.00/10.
 The site's consensus reads: "Though some of Paul Haggis's themes are heavy-handed, In the Valley of Elah is otherwise an engrossing murder mystery and antiwar statement, featuring a mesmerizing performance from Tommy Lee Jones".
-On Metacritic, the film has an average score of 65 out of 100, based on 37 reviews, indicating "generally favorable reviews".
+On Metacritic, the film has an average score of 65 out of 100, based on 37 reviews, indicating "generally favorable" reviews.